MicrosoftDocs/dynamics-365-project-operations/articles/actuals/linkingactuals.md

 ---
 title: Transaction origins - Link actuals to their source
-description: This topic explains how the concept of transaction origins is used to link actuals to original source records, such as time entry, expense entry, or material usage logs.
+description: This article explains how the concept of transaction origins is used to link actuals to original source records, such as time entry, expense entry, or material usage logs.
 author: rumant
 ms.date: 03/25/2021
 ms.topic: article